qbradq/sharduo/README.md

 vendors, mounts, pack animals, and banking.

 ### Known Defects ###
-* When picking up gold off the ground it under-flows the gold counter.
 * I think player mobiles leak on logout, need to figure out a different way to handle logouts.